Thai king readmitted to hospital - palace statement

 The 86-year-old king has been admitted for a high fever and the diagnosis suggested blood infection, so doctors had asked him to stay at Siriraj hospital for special treatment, the Bureau of the Royal Household said in a statement.

-It said that after taking medicine, the king's blood pressure had stabilized and his fever had decreased.
+It said that after taking medicine, the king's blood pressure had stabilised and his fever had decreased.
 His condition was steadily improving, the statement added.

 The statement gave no details on how long the king was expected to stay in hospital.